A successful job search requires a proactive and strategic approach. The CDC can help you:

 There are many resources for finding job opportunities.
 Networking or talking to others about your interests and qualifications is by far the best method for learning about and securing employment.

 Utilize all your contacts by informing them of your career goals and interests, as well as by reminding them of your skills and experience.
 Contact everyone: past teachers, family, friends, faculty, supervisors, and classmates.
 Interact face-to-face, over the phone or through social media.
-Click here for Guide to Networking.
+Click here for a Guide to Networking.

 Monitor how you present yourself digitally; clean up all your photos, postings and online profiles to reflect a professional image.
 To create a professional networking profile on LinkedIn please visit: Building a Great Student Profile.